 8) Ana’s ‘duso’

 After dating Munich-born model Sarah Brandner between 2007 and 2014, Schweinsteiger’s other half is now Serbian former tennis world number one Ana Ivanovic, prompting him to have the Serbian word duso - ‘sweetheart’ - printed on his boots.
-The pair were married in Venice in July 2016, and are expecting their first child later this year.
+The pair were married in Venice in July 2016 and celebrated the birth of their first child, a boy, in March 2018.

 9) Great first (human) touch